OEP-21: Deprecation and Removal#

 We plan to deprecate and remove <Short description of the technology>.

-Please read openedx/<repo>/issues/<issue-number> for more information and to post any questions/comments.
+Please read openedx/<repo>/issues/<issue-number> for more information and to post any questions or comments.
 The proposed deadline for comments before acceptance is <Target Accepted Date>.

 After acceptance, all future notifications around removal will only be posted to the GitHub issue, so be sure to watch that issue if you want further updates.